EGI-Federation/documentation/content/en/users/online-storage/_index.md

 Thee major service offerings are available:

-- [Block Storage](block-storage) is block level storage that can be attached to virtual machines as volumes, a simple solution for temporary data, or data that does not need to be shared beside a single VM.
+- [Block Storage](block-storage) is block level storage that can be attached to virtual machines (VMs) as volumes, a simple solution for durable data that does not need to be shared beside a single VM.
 - [Grid Storage](grid-storage) is serving file access and storage for [EGI High Throughput Compute](../high-throughput-compute) (HTC) scenarios.
 - [Object Storage](object-storage) is persistent storage for cases when data